Toric mirrors and test configurations: Cohomology intersection form

-that is, all higher residues must vanish: this is because the residue Theorem \ref{MainResThm} then implies that $\bra \omega_-, \omega_+\ket_{ch, \nabla^z}$ is homogeneous of degree $n$ with respect to $z$.
-So the stationary phase formula can be stated without mentioning the higher residue pairings: it holds iff
+that is, all higher residues must vanish.
+In particular, by specialising at $z = 1$, we obtain, for the original cohomology intersection pairing,

+\end{lemma} \begin{proof} The result follows at once by applying Theorem \ref{MainResThm} to the deformed connections $\nabla^z$ (rather than the undeformed $\nabla$), since this implies that $\bra \omega_-, \omega_+\ket_{ch, \nabla^z}$ is homogeneous of degree $n$ with respect to $z$. \end{proof}

-Thus, if we are only interested in a Grothendieck residue $K^{(0)}(\omega_-, \omega_+)$ (which is the case for our expression \eqref{DFGrothRes} for the Donaldson-Futaki invariant), we could hope that, after a suitable extension to logarithmic forms, a stationary phase formula holds, allowing the application of the residue Theorem \ref{MainResThm}.
+Thus, if we are only interested in a Grothendieck residue $K^{(0)}(\omega_-, \omega_+)$ (which is the case for our expression \eqref{DFGrothRes} for the Donaldson-Futaki invariant), we could hope that, after a suitable extension to logarithmic forms, a stationary phase formula holds, allowing the application of the residue theorem \ref{MainResThm}.
+This is the course we will follow in the next Sections.

-The stationary phase formula for logarithmic connections is proved in \cite{Matsubara_cohomology}, Theorem 1.1, under some structure conditions on the connection form $\alpha$ (in particular, when the line bundle $E \to Y$ is trivial).
-This is closely related to the work of Huh \cite{huh_likelihood}.
+The stationary phase formula for logarithmic connections is proved in \cite{Matsubara_cohomology}, Theorem 1.1, under some structure conditions on the connection form $\alpha$ (spelled out in \cite{Matsubara_cohomology}, Section 2.2; in particular, the line bundle $E \to Y$ should be trivial).
+We note that this is closely related to work of Huh \cite{huh_likelihood}.

+Rather than recalling these more general structure conditions, here we will only state a \emph{sufficient condition}, of a topological nature, under which they hold automatically; according to \cite{Matsubara_cohomology}, Remark 2.6 (5), this follows from results of Huh \cite{huh_likelihood}.

 Thus, as in \cite{Matsubara_cohomology}, Section 2.2, we consider a logarithmic connection $\nabla = d + F \wedge $ on $U = Y \setminus D$, where

 and the $f_i$ are regular functions on $U$.
 Suppose that \begin{itemize} \item[$(M)$] the critical locus $\Crit(F)$ is discrete and the sum of Milnor numbers